agence-webup/helium-core/README.md

 php artisan helium:publish
 ```

+Publishing a feature will copy paste every file associated with it.
+This includes:
+- config, controllers, models
+- migrations, routes
+- js, css
+- x-components, livewire components, blade views

 ## :warning: Configuration :warning:

-The published config file handles all specific configuration prior to publishing a feature.
-Once a feature is published, the only way to update its configurable properties is manual.

-Thus, make sure to configure this package to suit your preferences before starting to publish anything.
+Make sure to configure this package to suit your preferences before starting to publish anything.

 ## Features

-### User
+### Admin User management

+This feature packs an AdminUser model along with its migration,
+a default `{email: 'admin', password: 'password'}` entry,
+and CRUD routes + pages.

 ```bash
 php artisan helium:publish